-The directors may refuse to accept a membership application.
+The directors may refuse to accept a membership application if the applicant has not applied for membership in the required manner or they do not meet the eligibility requirements of the corporation.
 If they do so, they must write to the applicant about the decision and the reasons for it.